 Schoolgirl from British family shot dead in France – reports

-An 11-year-old girl from a British family has been shot dead in France while her father is seriously injured, according to reports.
+An 11-year-old girl from a British family has been shot dead while playing on her garden swing in France, according to reports.

-A neighbour is said to have shot at the girl on Saturday evening in a hamlet near the city of Quimper in the western province of Brittany.

-A spokesperson said: “We are providing consular assistance to a British family following a shooting in France and are in contact with the local authorities.”

-The suspect, who is a 71-year-old Dutch national, has been arrested, according to local prosecutors.
+Solaine Thornton and her sister Celeste, eight, were in the garden during a barbecue at their home in Saint-Herbot, near Quimper, Brittany, when an elderly neighbour opened fire at them with a shotgun through a hedge, the BBC said.

+The 71-year-old Dutchman is reported to have been in a long-running row with the family over a plot of land beside their properties.

-Carine Halley, the state prosecutor in Quimper, said the child was dead and her father, who is about 40-years-old, was seriously injured when police arrived, The Times reported.
+Carine Halley, the state prosecutor in Quimper, said the child was dead and her father, who is about 40, badly hurt when police arrived, according to The Times.

+The girl and her parents, Adrian and Rachel Thornton, were reportedly named by mayor of Plonevez-du-Faou Marguerite Bleuzen.

+A local resident told French media the younger child raised the alarm, running to neighbours shouting: “My sister is dead.
+My sister is dead.”

-Ms Halley said he was taken to hospital in a critical condition and initial evidence suggests “the suspect suddenly emerged armed with a gun and fired several times towards the victims”, the newspaper reported.
+Ms Halley said the child’s father was taken to hospital in a critical condition and initial evidence suggests “the suspect suddenly emerged armed with a gun and fired several times towards the victims”, it was reported.

+We are providing consular assistance to a British family following a shooting in France and are in contact with the local authorities

-He is reported to have then shut himself in his house with his wife.
+He is said to have then shut himself in his house with his wife.

 The Intervention Group of the National Gendarmerie tactical unit was called to the scene and a negotiator persuaded the neighbour and his wife to give themselves up before they were arrested, the prosecutor reportedly said.